HDFGroup/hdf5/doc/linux-coding-style.md

 and no space around the `.` and `->` structure member operators.

 Do not leave trailing whitespace at the ends of lines.
-Some editors with `smart`{.docutils .literal} indentation will insert whitespace at the beginning of new lines as appropriate, so you can start typing the next line of code right away.
+Some editors with `smart` indentation will insert whitespace at the beginning of new lines as appropriate, so you can start typing the next line of code right away.
 However, some such editors do not remove the whitespace if you end up not putting a line of code there, such as if